top of page

 5. When the caramel is ready, turn the heat off, and let it cool for a while.

-6. Drizzle caramel on the cookies and sprinkle chopped pecans on top (if using!)
+6. Drizzle cooled caramel on the cookies and sprinkle chopped pecans on top (if using!)

 bottom of page